-Chelsea Women v Reading Women
+Chelsea put five past Reading to go back to top

-First Half ends, Chelsea Women 1, Reading Women 0.
+Match ends, Chelsea Women 5, Reading Women 0.

+Sam Kerr and Beth England both scored twice as Chelsea beat Reading comfortably to return to the top of the Women's Super League.

+The victory moved Chelsea one point clear of Arsenal with four games left.

 Line-ups